Banjo-Kazooie: History

 In February 2004, fansite Rare-Extreme was invited to tour Rare HQ which was the first outsider tour of the studio since Rarenet's visit in 1999.
 When Rare's management was asked about the Stop 'N' Swop feature in a 2004 HG Tour, they pointed out that "It was never officially announced as being part of the game," and immediately requested that the tour "move on."

 Another Stop 'N' Swop reference appeared in 2005's Banjo-Pilot.
 After completing most of the game, Cheato sells an item called "STOP 'N' SWOP" for 999 Cheato Pages.
 The only result of buying is Cheato saying: "So you want to know about Stop 'N' Swop, eh?
 I hope you're ready.
 Here goes...Why don't you stop annoying me and swop this game for a nice book or something?"

-In a 2007 interview with Retro Gamer, Rare employees told the magazine reporters that they may have to wait until the release of Banjo-Kazooie: Nuts & Bolts for the details of Stop 'N' Swop to be revealed.
-In March 2008, a new website appeared with an animation of the ice key rotating, the eggs, and the words "the answers are coming."
-On 1 April, however this was revealed to be an April Fool's joke created by The Rare Witch Project.

 In 2008, MTV conducted an interview with Salvatore Fileccia, lead software engineer at Rare.
 Fileccia cited that the abandonment of Stop 'N' Swop was due to revisions made to the Nintendo 64 circuitry.
 He stated that older versions of the system would have given the player 10 seconds to successfully swap data between cartridges, while newer iterations of the console reduced this time to one second.
 Paul Machacek, a Rare software engineer, clarified that Nintendo shut down Stop 'N' Swop before Donkey Kong 64's release, anticipating the aforementioned circuitry changes as well as fearing hardware damage (a fear which Machacek claimed was unfounded), although the "Swopping" system was never fully removed from Kazooie.
 Rare did not initially plan to implement cheat codes for accessing the items, fearing that they could be shared with players that did not own Tooie.

-At Microsoft's E3 press conference on 14 July 2008, it was announced that the original Banjo-Kazooie would be made available through the Xbox Live Arcade (XBLA) and feature Stop 'N' Swop connectivity with Nuts & Bolts to unlock new features.
-In Nuts & Bolts, Bottles' shop also offers a "Stop 'N' Swop Truth" item for 6000 music notes, more than is possible to obtain in the game.
-Extracting the game's text strings reveals that when Bottles is paid 6000 notes, he replies "I could tell you, but then I'd have to kill you, and we couldn't show that in a game with this rating.
-Put it out of your mind and think happy thoughts!
-Thanks for the notes!"